jhpyle/docassemble/_docs/api.md

 interviews = json.loads(r.text)
 {% endhighlight %}

+When making a [POST] call, the parameters are passed in the body of the request, not as URL parameters.
+If the `Content-Type` header is not set, **docassemble** assumes that the body of the [POST] request contains data in the standard [form data] (`application/x-www-form-urlencoded` or `multipart/form-data`) format.

-To make a [POST] request using [cURL], use standard form data to send the API key and other parameters:
+For example, to make a [POST] request using [cURL], you can use form data to send the API key and other parameters:

 {% highlight bash %}
 curl -d key=H3PLMKJKIVATLDPWHJH3AGWEJPFU5GRT -d first_name=John -d last_name=Smith http://localhost/api/user
 {% endhighlight %}

+To send the same request using Python, you can do:

 {% highlight python %}
 import requests